 Keep tourism staff up-to-date on the crisis.
-It can prevent incorrect information being spread.
+It will strengthen the tourism team and can also prevent incorrect information being spread.

-7. Following A Crisis: Recovering Visitor Confidence •
+7. Following a Crisis: Recovering Visitor Confidence •

-Advise participants that these are just some of the ways in which a tourism business can restore visitor confidence following a crisis include (refer participants to the more comprehensive list in Chapter 5 of the Guide):
+Advise participants that these are just some of the ways in which destinations can restore visitor confidence following a crisis include (refer participants to the more comprehensive list in Chapter 5 of the manual):

-• Be pro-active in communications
+Be pro-active in communications

-Brief journalists and promote what you are doing to restore your tourism business to normal.
+Brief journalists and promote what you are doing to restore tourism to normal.

-Increase familiarisation trips for journalists
+• Increase familiarisation trips for journalists